BENEFITS OF STUDENT MEMBERSHIP IN THE ARKANSAS OPTOMETRIC ASSOCIATION

 Arkansas State Boards are given twice a year, in February and in the summer (June or July).
 Check our upcoming events page for specific dates.
 State Board Fact Sheet

-- The deadline for applying to take the Board Examination is May 1, 2017.
+8. The deadline for applying to take the Board Examination in June 2018 is June 1, 2018.

 Dr. Howard F. Flippin, Executive Director